Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 Default mode
 ++++++++++++

 The Cross-Tracker Search widget has a second mode called "Default mode" that allows you to select a list of trackers coming from different projects and to filter artifacts from those trackers according to some criteria.
-You can switch between modes by using the ``Expert mode`` button on the widget.
+You can switch between modes by using the ``Expert mode`` switch button on the widget.

 .. figure:: ../images/screenshots/widget/crosstracker-widget-change-mode.png
   :alt: Change the mode of the widget